 - If you do provide a less than stellar rating, say why.
 A review is an opinion if you have one you should be able to defend and explain it.

 - Likewise, when you go to buy a book, take a moment to read the worst review.
 Figure out why the person is snubbing a particular creative work you found interesting.
-They may be basing their evaluation on a different scale or using a different criterion which is irrelevant to you.
+They may base their evaluation on a different scale or using a different criterion which is irrelevant to you.

 Don’t pass up what could be the best thing you’ve ever read simply because someone else downgraded the rating because they didn’t like the cover of the book.

-I am at a level far under than writers who have been producing work for years and are considered the best at their game.
+I am at a level far below writers who have been producing work for years and are considered the best at their game.
 Stephen King is probably not upset Rebecca Harn rated his novel as one star because she thought the villain was over the top -- but she did and it contributed to a less than 4 1/2 star combined score for his book.

 For right now, my book is rated higher than Stephen King's - but I doubt he is upset about that either.